Camille Kostek’s Rare & Sexy New England Patriots Cheerleading Throwback Is Driving Instagram Wild

 As those who follow the blond bombshell on social media know, Kostek is no stranger to showing off her amazing figure for fans.
 Before she was one of the top supermodels in the country, Kostek began her career as a cheerleader for the New England Patriots.
 To celebrate that NFL season kicking off in recent weeks, it seems as though Camille was feeling nostalgic and she shared a sexy shot of herself in her cheerleading outfit.

-In the hot new image that was shared for her legion of fans, Camille sizzles on the field.
-The stunner wore her long, blond locks down and curled for the photo op as well as a beautiful face of makeup that came complete with eyeliner, mascara, blush, lipgloss, and highlighter.
-In her New England Patriots’ cheerleading outfit, Camille left little to the imagination in a sexy zip-up top that showed off plenty of cleavage.
+In the hot new image that was shared to her legion of fans, Camille sizzles on the field.
+The stunner wore her long, blond locks down and curled for the photo op, as well as a beautiful face of makeup that came complete with eyeliner, mascara, blush, lipgloss, and highlighter.
+In her New England Patriots cheerleading outfit, Camille left little to the imagination in a sexy zip-up top that showed off plenty of cleavage.

 The stunner’s toned and tanned abs were also on display in the photo and she also rocked a pair of insanely small blue booty shorts that were adorned with rhinestones.
 Kostek completed the look with a pom-pom in each hand and with a pair of white zip-up boots.
-Within just a few minutes of the post going live on her account, it’s earning the model a ton of attention from her loyal fans already.
+Within just a few minutes of the post going live on her account, it’s earning the model a ton of attention from her loyal fans.
 So far, the post has racked up over 12,000 likes and 60-plus comments.

-Some of Kostek’s fans commented on the image to let her know that she looks amazing while countless others commented on the throwback aspect of the image.
+Some of Kostek’s fans commented on the image to let her know that she looks amazing, while countless others commented on the throwback aspect of the image.
 A few other fans had no words and commented on the image with their choice of emoji instead.

 “GOALS, ALWAYS GOALS,” one fan gushed with a series of flame emoji.